Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/use-dbt-copilot.md

 - [Generate and edit SQL inline](#generate-and-edit-sql-inline) &mdash; Use natural language prompts to generate SQL code from scratch or to edit existing SQL file by using keyboard shortcuts or highlighting code in the [<Constant name="cloud_ide" />](/docs/cloud/dbt-cloud-ide/develop-in-the-cloud).
 - [Build visual models](#build-visual-models) &mdash; Use <Constant name="copilot" /> to generate models in [<Constant name="visual_editor" />](/docs/cloud/use-canvas) with natural language prompts.
 - [Build queries](#build-queries) &mdash; Use <Constant name="copilot" /> to generate queries in [<Constant name="query_page" />](/docs/explore/dbt-insights) for exploratory data analysis using natural language prompts.
+- [Analyze data with the <Constant name="copilot" /> agent](#analyze-data-with-the-copilot-agent) &mdash; Use <Constant name="copilot" /> to analyze your data and get insights by asking a natural language question to the <Constant name="copilot" /> agent.

 ## Generate resources